kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - My artwork and writing was accepted to the First Resistance AI Workshop at NeurIPS (I will be presenting a poster!) [ October ]
 - Our paper was accepted as a poster for AFCI (Algorithmic Fairness through the lens of Causality and Interpretability) at NeurIPS (congrats Miss Ivy! :) [ October ]
 - I am giving a talk for some students at Morgan State University, in conjunction with EGG [ November ]
+- I was accepted to the Winter Institute in Computational Social Science hosted by the University of Arizona WICSS) [ November ]